jmariama/jmariama/README.md

-## Howdy!
+## Howdy! ✨

-My name is Mariama, I am a third-year student at York University interested in Web Development and operating on large scales of data.
+My name is Mariama, I am a third-year student at York University interested in Web Development and operating on large-scale data.